Integrating SSO with Your App

 Because SSO service is based on the OAuth protocol, any app that uses SSO must be OAuth-aware.

-If you are using Java, see Single Sign-On Service Sample Applications.
-These are sample apps created using Spring Boot for all four app types.
-These apps use the SSO Service Connector, which auto-configures the app for OAuth.
-For more information about the SSO Service Connector, see spring-cloud-sso-connector on GitHub.
+If you are using Java, see the Single Sign-On Service Sample Applications repository.
+These are sample Spring Boot apps that demonstrate how to use SSO Service libraries to configure the app for OAuth.

 After binding the app to an SSO service instance, you must restart the app for the new SSO configuration to take effect.